jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 As a rational-minded person myself, I see the appeal of this perspective.
 Expected value maximization is incredibly helpful at synthesizing disorganized information in an uncertain world into a unified picture with a clear set of preferences.

-But in this essay, I want to question the validity of this approach.
+But in this essay, I want to probe the validity of this approach.
 Maximizing expected value can prescribe actions that seem wildly unintuitive.
 Why is there this huge difference between the actions suggested by our intuitions and by our mathematics?
 And when we encounter a situation where their recommendations conflict, which one should we listen to?
 There are many brilliant people, especially in engineering and finance, who will answer this question in no uncertain terms.

 “The higher-EV play is the correct one.
 Your irrational fears are holding you back.”

-But I am not so certain.
+But I am not so sure.

 This essay began as my attempt to restore my trust in expected value as a decision-making philosophy.
-In the end, I instead found myself abandoning expected value entirely in favor of a slightly different approach, one that is just as elegant and powerful as expectation maximization, but better behaved and more philosophically grounded.
+In the end, I instead found myself abandoning expected value entirely in favor of a different approach, one that is just as elegant and powerful as expectation maximization, but better behaved and more philosophically grounded.
 But – I’m getting ahead of myself.
 First, let’s take a moment to properly motivate what exactly we are searching for.